canjs/can-stache-element/docs/can-stache-element.md

   Extend `StacheElement` with a:

   - `static view` - A [can-stache stache] view.
-  - `static props` - [can-define-object ObservableObject]-like property definitions.
+  - `static props` - [can-observable-object ObservableObject]-like property definitions.
   - getters, setters, and methods.
   - lifecycle hooks - [can-stache-element/lifecycle-hooks.connected] and [can-stache-element/lifecycle-hooks.disconnected].